Floyd’s family takes its seat in ex-officer’s murder trial

-MINNEAPOLIS (AP) - A member of George Floyd’s family often occupies a reserved seat in the back corner of the Minneapolis courtroom where former police officer Derek Chauvin is on trial in Floyd‘s death.
+MINNEAPOLIS (AP) - A member of George Floyd‘s family often occupies a reserved seat in the back corner of the Minneapolis courtroom where former police Officer Derek Chauvin is on trial in Floyd‘s death.
 The seat reserved for Chauvin‘s family goes unclaimed.

-Floyd‘s younger brother, Philonise Floyd, of Houston, has attended several days of the trial to bear witness on behalf of his family.
+Floyd‘s younger brother Philonise Floyd, of Houston, has attended several days of the trial to bear witness on behalf of his family.
 He has watched the often-excruciating bystander, police body camera and security videos of his brother’s fatal encounter with Chauvin on May 25, and listened to testimony from eyewitnesses and police.

 “This is life-changing,” Philonise Floyd said during a break in the proceedings.
 “All this testimony is so hard on everyone.”